SharonMawiaJohn/AWSIAMlab/STEPS.md

 Testing permissions via IAM login portal

 ✅ What to do now:
-Go back to AWS Academy Student Lab Portal
+Go back to AWS Academy Student Lab Portal.

 Click "End Lab" to stop resources and avoid charges.